 Advisory Committee - The advisory committee shall approve the student's program of study and counsel the student until the passing of the Qualifying Exam.
 The advisory committee must include at least two members from the major area and one from the minor.
-The name of the primary advisor and two other members of the committee must be confirmed in a signed letter to the Graduate Secretary
+The name of the primary advisor and two other members of the committee must be confirmed in a signed letter to the Graduate Secretary.

 Research Committee - Following the qualifying exam, a research committee must be selected, consisting of the primary advisor and 3-4 other members.
 The research committee can include all of the members of the Advisory Committee, supplemented by other IU faculty or individuals from other institutions connected to the research.
 Three of the members of this committee must be graduate faculty in the Department.
-The composition of the research committee and signatures from each of the members must be provided on the annual review form; any change must be communicated to the Graduate Secretary immediately.
+The composition of the research committee and signatures from each of the members must be provided on the annual review form; any change must be communicated to the Graduate Office immediately.

 Selection of a Minor - Selection of a Minor is also a requirement of the degree.
-The minor can be an area within the geosciences distinct from the chosen major (e.g., geophysics, geobiology, tectonics, geochemistry, geomorphology, mineralogy, sedimentology, hydrogeogeology, etc.), or it may be an area from outside the department (e.g., Sustainable Energy, History and Philosophy of Science, Chemistry, Physics, Biology, SPEA, Mathematics, etc.).
+The minor can be an area within the geosciences distinct from the chosen major (e.g., geophysics, geobiology, tectonics, geochemistry, geomorphology, mineralogy, sedimentology, hydrogeology, etc.), or it may be an area from outside the department (e.g., Sustainable Energy, History and Philosophy of Science, Chemistry, Physics, Biology, SPEA, Mathematics, etc.).
 Selection of internal minors must be approved by the Graduate Committee and by the Graduate School Dean's office prior to completing the proposed course work.
 Minors typically take between 6 and 12 credit hours to complete, but actual requirements and courses to be taken will be determined by the Minor Advisor who must be selected by the student from within the department in which the minor will be taken.
 The minor advisor typically becomes a member of the student's research committee (see below).
-Graduate-level courses in the minor do count toward the 35 credit hour total needed for the degree.